nolcut/FaaSr-py-package/README.md

 and other validation functions to ensure proper workflow behavior.

 # Using
-To use FaaSr_py, you simply need to create a workflow JSON (see below) and host your functions on GitHub.
+To use FaaSr, you simply need to create a workflow JSON (see below) and host your functions on GitHub.
 Then, you can register, invoke, and set triggers for your workflows using the CLI (soon).

 FaaSr_py abstracts away S3 interactions, so all you need to do is use the serverside API to perform I/O interactions within your functions.
 The available functions are the following: